AustinLMayes/YAMLBuddy/readme.md

-###AvicusYAMLBuddy###
+###LifeBoatYAMLBuddy###

-This plugin is a tool that will generate Avicus-ready YAML from regions and inventories.
+This plugin is a tool that will generate LB-ready YAML from regions and inventories.

 ####Requirements####
 - _WorldEdit_